 Synthetic Lethality: Refers to when the death of cells takes place due to there being some sort of disruption in two genes (i.e., loss-of-function mutations, RNA interference, drug treatment, etc.), each of which would not be lethal if the disruption had occurred in only one gene alone.

 Translocation: This is a chromosomal abnormality that occurs when a piece of one chromosome breaks off and attaches to the end of another chromosome.
 When a translocation takes place, the gene where the break occurred is altered or mutated.
 This type of gene mutation can cause cancer.

 ATM: This deletion is located on chromosome 11q.
-When a patient has the deletion of chromosome 11q, ATM is a part that is almost always missiing.
-The mutation of ATM can occur with or without deletion of the other chromosome.
+When a patient has the deletion of chromosome 11q, ATM is also a part that is almost always missing.
+The mutation of ATM can occur with or without deletion of chromosome 11q.
 Mutations of ATM rarely occur without the deletion of 11q.
 ATM is important because it is the damage response gene that senses DNA damage and stops cell division.

 Beta2-Microglobulin: This is a protein that is shed from CLL cells.
 An elevated serum B2M level seems to correlate with unmutated IgHv gene status, and/or a high level of ZAP-70.
 This may indicate a more progressive form of CLL.

 CD38: The level of this protein (or antigen) on CLL cells may be a marker to assist in predicting CLL disease progression.

 CD49d Gene Expression: A surface protein on the outside of the CLL cell.
 Its presence is measured by FLOW cytometry.
 Recent studies have shown that CD49d can help in determining overall survival, as well as when to initiate treatment.

 Cluster Designation: This is a term used with a number to identify a specific molecule on the surface of an immune cell.
 It is commonly used in an abbreviated form (for example, CD38).